Time: 13:45 - 15:15

 - Demonstration and practice

-- Pair and small group work (optional)
+- Individual and group instruction

 - Workshop style: experiential.